Quinton Jacobs: Salgaocar

 On 6 May 2012 Jacobs signed with former Indian I-League champions Salgaocar.

 Mohun Bagan

 In January 2013, the century-old Kolkata-based club Mohun Bagan A.C. signed this Namibian midfielder as a replacement to the underperforming Stanley Okoroigwe.
 On 28th Match, he scored his first I-League goal for the club against Pailan Arrows in a 2–0 win at Kalyani.
 He also won the Man of the Match for the effort.

 International career

 He is a member of the Namibia national football team.

+Coaching career

+He is the current Head Coach of Mariental based club Mariental Sports Club, From 2020 to current.